hm-lang/core/proposals/README.md

 TODO: clean up usage of "optional" when we really mean "nullable", so that we can distinguish between the two.
 Or figure out a way to not distinguish between optional and nullable (e.g., allow null in Map or Array??).
+Ideally we can think of nullable types as optional.

 ## arrays